Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 September, 2024

-Our project titled "Listener training for improved intelligibility of people with Parkinson's Disease" has been funded by an NIH R01 Award.
-This five-year clinical trial will establish a new realm of clinical impact in partner training.
-The MPIs are Stephanie Borrie and Kaitlin Lansford.
+Our project, “Listener training for improved intelligibility of people with Parkinson’s disease,” has been awarded NIH R01 funding.
+This clinical trial will will establish a new realm of clinical impact through partner-training interventions.

 October, 2024